-The value of database_dir can be any existing path on your machine.
+The value of databases can be any existing path on your machine.
 The calibration database will be created, and then expected to be in that directory.
-The database name is always cal_manager.db.
-If you change the value of database_dir and initialize, it will create and use a different cal_manager.db in that new path.
-You can have as many cal_manager.db as you want, which one is used is controlled by database_dir.
+The database name can be anything, here we name it cal_manager.db for continuity with pre-v3.1 DRAGONS.